© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill ringwork is a scheduled monument protected by Historic England under reference 1020436.
 View the official record →

-Castle Hill ringwork is a medieval fortified enclosure located in Lincolnshire.
+Castle Hill ringwork is a Norman fortification located in Lincolnshire, England, comprising an earthwork defence system typical of early medieval castle architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020436.

 Castle Hill ringwork is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020436.